inet-framework/inet-showcases/docs/visualizer/networkpathactivity/index.md

 ## Visualizing Network Path Activity in a Mobile Ad-Hoc Network

 The following example shows how visualization can help you to follow dynamically changing network path activity in a wireless environment.
-A simulation is created for this example, that can be run by choosing the `Mobile` configuration from the ini file.
+The simulation can be run by choosing the `Mobile` configuration from the ini file.

 Nodes are of the type `AODVRouter`, and are placed randomly on the playground.
 One of the nodes is the `source` node which will be pinging the `destination` node.
-The communication range of the nodes is chosen so that the network is connected, but nodes can typically only communicate by using multi-hop paths.
+The communication ranges of the nodes have been chosen so that the network is connected but nodes can typically only communicate by using multi-hop paths.
 The nodes will also randomly roam within predefined borders.

 <img src="NetworkPathMobileShowcase_v0606.png" class="screen" />

+The routing protocol is AODV, a reactive (on-demand) MANET routing protocol.
+AODV operates with RREQ and RRES messages, but these messages do not appear in the visualization because they do not pass through the network layer.
-The routing protocol is AODV.
-It works as follows: As long as `source` has a valid route towards `destination`, AODV is inactive.
-When a new route is needed towards `destination`, for example `source` wants to send a packet to `destination`, `source` starts to flood the network with AODV route request (RREQ) messages.
-RREQ messages propagate through the intermediate nodes until one of them reaches the `destination` node.
-The route is made available by unicasting AODV route reply (RREP) messages back to the originator of the RREQ messages.
-(You can watch a video about AODV route searching process in the `Data Link Activity` showcase, in the `Visualizing Data Link Activity in a Mobile Ad-Hoc Network` configuration.)
+(You can watch a video about the AODV route searching process in the `Data Link Activity` showcase, in the `Visualizing Data Link Activity in a Mobile Ad-Hoc Network` configuration.)